A Career in Sales Management

 Not so when it comes to management.
 Sales managers are judged by the overall performance of their entire team.
 If the team does well, your senior leaders will feel that you are effectively completing your job.
 If your team is not doing well, the opposite is often true.

 This creates an obvious and universal problem for sales managers: No matter how hard a manager works and no matter how talented of a manager she may be, if the team is weak, uninspired or simply are struggling, the sales manager takes the heat.
 Once a sales professional accepts a promotion to sales management, she is no longer fully in control of their level of success.
-Sad, but very true.

 It's Hard to Find Good Talent

 One of the most challenging and important jobs that most sales managers are responsible for is recruiting.
 Since most sales organizations have upwards of 15% turnover rates, recruiting is something that should occur all the time.
 A manager knows when a sales professional of his team is not going to make it and can begin looking for a replacement as soon as a rep begins to fall below the minimum expectation levels.
-However, that same manager usually has no warning when an average or high performing rep may turn in their notice.
+That same manager usually has no warning when an average or high performing rep may turn in their notice.

 Surprise job openings are the enemy of a sales team's results.